slalom-consulting-ltd/terraform-guidelines/README.md

 ## State

 By default, Terraform stores the state locally in a file named `terraform.tfstate`; a local state means that any changes applied to the infrastructure will only be aligned with the developer's machine.<br/>
 For a complete beginner that could be a solution when trying out Terraform for the first time, but it certainly doesn't scale: if someone else wants to contribute to the code, things get misaligned very quickly, and what if the state file automagically disappears from the hard drive?
-You'll either destroy unexpectedly or lose control.
+You'll either destroy unexpectedly or lose control of your infrastructure.

-Adding the state file to the SCM might solve some of these problems, but is never recommended: secret values and passwords might be stored in the state file, and those should never be commited to version control.
-It would also rely on having commited and pull the latest version, which in practice is next to impossible.
+Adding the state file to the SCM might seem to solve some of these problems, but it is never recommended: secret values and passwords might be stored in the state file, and those should never be commited to version control.
+That approach also relies on having commited and pulled the very latest version, which in practice is next to impossible.

-The correct way is to use [remote states](https://www.terraform.io/docs/state/remote.html): in this case, the _state_ data is written to a remote data store, shared with all the team members and/or automation tools.<br/>
+The correct way is to use [remote states](https://www.terraform.io/docs/state/remote.html): in this case, the _state_ data is written to a remote data store and shared with all the team members and/or automation tools.<br/>
 Another important feature is [state locking](https://www.terraform.io/docs/state/locking.html): it stops the state file being corrupted by multiple writes, and it also indicates to users if they are attempting to update the same code.<br/>
-Furthermore, the concept of versioning comes handy: it allows to recover from file corruption and accidental upgrades.
+Furthermore, the concept of versioning comes handy: it allows to recover from file corruption and accidental upgrades, as well as giving traceable record of past configuration.

-There are many options for implementing remote states, popular choices include:
+There are many options for implementing remote state, popular choices include:

 - [S3 state bucket](https://www.terraform.io/docs/backends/types/s3.html) with Bucket Versioning and DynamoDB locking<br/>
   Quite common when using the AWS provider; a good template can be found [here](https://registry.terraform.io/modules/JamesWoolfenden/statebucket/aws/0.0.15)